ErikMaris/DiffusionLab/docs/manuscript/res/trackProperties.rst

 **Physical interpretation:**

 * Evenness spatial distribution localizations.
-It gives an indication of how homogeneously points are distributed spatially.
+It gives an indication of how homogeneously points are spatially distributed.

 **Units:** -.